Attendance & Punctuality

 We have high expectations for all of our pupils and that starts with attendance.

 Designated Lead for attendance is Mrs T Harrington at Bushey & Oxhey Infant School, and Mrs A Forster at Bushey Manor Junior School.
-Both members of staff meet termly with the Attendance Improvement Officer from Hertfordshire and review children for whom attendance at school is a concern.
+Both members of staff meet termly with the Attendance Improvement Officer from Hertfordshire and review children for whom attendance at school is of concern.

-OUR TARGET IS 97% ATTENDANCE.
+OUR TARGET for 2024/2025 IS 97% ATTENDANCE.

 Attendance should be at least 97%.
 97% is the same as 6 days off school during the whole school year.